Manta-Network/docs/docs/guides/DolphinPay.md

 [The Dolphin zkTransact page](https://app.manta.network/dolphin/transact) allows users to privatize public assets to private or
 "zk" assets, transfer zk assets, and convert zk assets back to public assets.

-The most important concept to remember when using the Dolphin zkTransact page is that public assets and zk assets have different addresses: public addresses and ZkAddresses.
-There is no relationship between a public address and a ZkAddress.
+The most important concept to remember when using the Dolphin zkTransact page is that public assets and zk assets have different addresses: public addresses and zkAddresses.
+There is no relationship between a public address and a zkAddress.

 ## Setup Testnet Accounts